hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/04b-Animations.md

   a.
 Yes, this is true<br/>
   b.
 No, it will call the function automatically every 16.6ms, resulting in a 60 frames/second smooth animation.
 It works like setInterval, but is more efficient.<br/>

-  Ans: a<br/>
+  Ans: <span style="color: magenta;">a</span><br/>
-  Explanation: A call to `requestAnimationFrame` just asks the browser to call the function passed as a parameter ONCE, and the target delay is fixed, and corresponds to a 60 frames/s frame rate (16.6ms).
+  Explanation: A call to `requestAnimationFrame` just asks the browser to call the function passed as a parameter <mark style="background-color: lightpink;">ONCE</mark>, and the target delay is fixed, and corresponds to a 60 frames/s frame rate (16.6ms).
 In an animation loop, it is necessary to call again `requestAnimationFrame` at the end of the loop to ask for another frame of animation.
 Similarly to `setTimeout`...